beezee/djax/readme.md

 ##Markup

-djax will track elements with the class you pass it as a first argument.
+djax will track elements with the class you pass it as the 'selector' argument.
 In the above example I've passed the class 'updatable,' so my markup would look something like this:

     <body>
         <div class="wrapper" id="main">